 Jack Ma turned 50 in 2014 and Alibaba, the company he founded 15 years ago, became the biggest IPO in US stock market history, raising $21.8 billion.
 He is then turning the richest person in China, with an estimated fortune of $18.01 billion.

-It doesn’t matter that Jack Ma was very bad at mathematics as a kid.
+It doesn’t matter that Jack Ma was very bad at maths as a kid.

-Probably one of the most important turning points in Ma’s life came in middle school: his geography teacher spoke beautiful English and encouraged the students to learn English well.
+One of the most important turning points in Ma’s life seemed to rise in middle school: his geography teacher spoke beautiful English and encouraged the students to learn English well.
 The inspired 12-year-old Ma then seized every chance to practice English with foreign visitors in his hometown Hangzhou, a local heaven-on-earth.
 At 13, he was able to guide foreign tourists for sightseeing.
 English has since then been his passport to the world.

 Ma was neither handicapped by his poor maths nor blocked by his ignorance in technology.
 He has been quick in hunting for talents.